trozman/Tweetbotty/README.md

     pip install tweepy
     ```

-3. Create project, development app and obtain Twitter keys (from your twitter development account) at https://developer.twitter.com/en/portal/dashboard
+3. Create a project, development app and obtain Twitter keys (from your twitter development account) at https://developer.twitter.com/en/portal/dashboard
 4. Upgrade your Twitter developer account to the 'Elevated' account (free)
 5. Put your twitter keys to 'tweetconfig.txt'
 6. Put some tweets to 'Tweets.xlsx', worksheet 'Tweets', B Column